pivotal-cf/docs-partners-template/README.md

 ### <a id='bookbinder'></a>How To Use Bookbinder To View Your Docs

 [Bookbinder](https://github.com/pivotal-cf/bookbinder/blob/master/README.md) is a command-line utility for stitching Markdown docs into a hostable web app.
-The PCF Docs Team uses Bookbinder to publish our docs site, but you can also use Bookbinder to view a live version of your documentation on your local machine.
+The Pivotal Platform Docs Team uses Bookbinder to publish our docs site, but you can also use Bookbinder to view a live version of your documentation on your local machine.

 Bookbinder draws the content for the site from `docs-content`, the subnav from `docs-book`, and various layout configuration and assets from `docs-layout`.